 - Bank verification — via online by entering your account information

 Wealthsimple’s portfolios are comprised of varying positions in low-cost index-based ETFs.
 There are three portfolios, including conservative, balanced and growth.
 The conservative portfolio is a 65/35 stock/bond split, while the growth portfolio is 80/20 favoring stocks, and the balanced portfolio is a 50/50 split.
-In comparison to Betterment’s portfolio, the ETFs used are almost exactly the same.

 |US||Vanguard US Total Stock Market||VTI|

-|Foreign||Vanguard FTSE Europe||VGK|
+|Foreign||Vanguard FTSE Europe ETF||VGK|

 |Foreign||WisdomTree Japan Hedged Equity Fund||DXJ|

-|Emerging Market||Vanguard FTSE Emerging Markets||VWO|
+|Emerging Market||Vanguard FTSE Emerging Markets ETF||VWO|

-|US TIPS||iShares TIPS Bond||TIP|
+|US Inflation Protected||iShares TIPS Bond||TIP|

-|High-Yield||VanEck Vectors Fallen Angel High Yield Bond||ANGL|
+|High Yield||VanEck Vectors Fallen Angel High Yield Bond ETF||ANGL|

 Wealthsimple provides this option for investors who are interested in feeling good about their investments.
 The socially responsible portfolio prioritizes low carbon emissions, advances clean-tech innovation and promotes sustainable growth in emerging markets.